 - Trade shows

-Inbound sales is the process of pulling in prospects who are interested in you and your products and services.
+Inbound sales is the process of attracting prospects who are interested in you and your products and services.
 The goal is to attract leads organically rather than going out and hunting for them aggressively.

 Inbound sales is focused on understanding a person’s challenges and how your company can provide a helpful solution.
 It’s centralized around personalized buyer experiences for each and every customer.